 The phantom used during the validations was the SAM Phantom model: TP - 1060 from SPEAG.
-It is a phantom with a single thickness of 2 mm and was filled with the required tissue simulating liquid.
+It has a single thickness of 2 mm and was filled with the required tissue simulating liquid.
 The SAM phantom support structures were all non-metallic and spaced more than one device width away in transverse directions.

-For SAR testing in the body worn positions an AndreT Flat phantom P 10.1 was used.
-The phantom thickness is 2.0mm+/-0.2 mm and was filled with the required tissue simulating liquid.
-Table 10 provides a summary of the measured phantom properties.
+For SAR testing in the body worn positions a Flat phantom AndreT P 10.1 was used.
+The phantom thickness is 2.0mm+/-0.2 mm and the phantom was filled with the required tissue simulating liquid.
+Table 4 provides a summary of the measured phantom properties.